Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Experimental Details

 \subsection{Language Modeling}

 Moreover, we present the learning curves for language modeling experiments in Figure \ref{fig:lstmadai}.
 We empirically compare three base optimizers, including Adai, SGD with Momentum, and Adam, for language modeling experiments.
 We use a classical language model, Long Short-Term Memory (LSTM) \citep{hochreiter1997long} with 2 layers, 512 embedding dimensions, and 512 hidden dimensions, which has $14$ million model parameters and is similar to ``medium LSTM'' in \citet{zaremba2014recurrent}.
-The benchmark task is the word-level Penn TreeBank \citep{marcus1993building}. \textbf{Hyperparameter Settings.} Batch Size: $B=20$.
-BPTT Size: $bptt=35$.
-Weight Decay: $\lambda = 0.00005$.
-Learning Rate: $\eta=0.001$.
-The dropout probability is set to $0.5$.
-We clipped gradient norm to $1$.
-We select optimal learning rates from $\{10, 1, 0.1, 0.01, 0.001, 0.0001, 0.00001\}$ for each optimizer.
+The benchmark task is the word-level Penn TreeBank \citep{marcus1993building}.